rpuggaardrode/phonfeatures/README.md

 If you run into any problems using `phonfeatures`, feel free to leave a bug report on
 \[GitHub\]\[<https://github.com/rpuggaardrode/phonfeatures>\] or reach
-out at r.puggaard at phonetik.uni-muenchen.de
+out at r.puggaard at phonetik.uni-muenchen.de.